mplogas/SmartMass/README.md

-# Filamentwaage
+# SmartMass
-## A scale built to weigh you 3D printing / FDM filament spool.
+## Make every gram count!

+### A smart weighing solution for almost anything, but FDM filament spools in particular.

 #### Motivation

 Recently, I saw on YouTube a video of someone using a filament scale connected to a filament management system and got excited.
 I do print a lot, but I don't have the need for a proper filament management system yet.
 Still I wondered more than once if there's enough filament on a left-over spool for a print and I often just use a new spool.

 So I went to this creators Discord, hoping to get a BOM, some code and STLs to build my own scale.
-Unfortunately, he wasn't sharing STLs or code (and later even turning me down when I offered to add a connector to his management system).
-Hence I decided to build my own filament scale based on an ESP32, with OLED display, WiFi, MQTT and whatnot - how hard could it be for an IoT SME right?
+Unfortunately, he wasn't sharing STLs or code so I decided to build my own filament scale based on an ESP32, with OLED display, WiFi, MQTT and whatnot - how hard could it be for an IoT SME?

 #### BOM (bill of materials)